openalloc/openalloc.github.io/Content/Libraries.md

 ## General-purpose Libraries

-Of interest to developers, _OpenAlloc_ also features general-purpose libraries extracted from _FlowAllocator_ and _FlowWorth_:
+Of interest to Swift developers, _OpenAlloc_ also features general-purpose libraries extracted from _FlowAllocator_ and _FlowWorth_:

 * [SwiftCompactor](https://github.com/openalloc/SwiftCompactor) - formatters for the concise display of Numbers, Currency, and Time Intervals
 * [SwiftModifiedDietz](https://github.com/openalloc/SwiftModifiedDietz) - A tool for calculating portfolio performance using the Modified Dietz method